viam-soleng/viam-docker-container/README.md

 docker run --env-file .env --mount source=viam,target=/root/.viam/ -it -h viam-rdk --name viam-rdk viam-rdk bash
 ```

+### Container Port Settings

+The Viam RDK by default binds to port ```8080```.
+This setting can be overriden in the ```viam.json``` config file through [app.viam.com](https://app.viam.com).
+Should you have other services conflicting with the default port, you can simply change the port any time.
+Viam uses WebRTC and signaling servers and thus allows you to connect from anywhere without any changes to the container.

+However if the container is not connected to the internet, it may be required to use the local direct URL to establish connectivity.
+In that case you will have to expose the port of the container.

 ## Viam Client Applications as Docker Container